NicolasDewae/worstCompany/README.md

 # worstCompany

-Finding the worst companies for new opportunities get name, grade and url.
+Finding the worst companies for new opportunities. get name, grade and url.

-You need enter the research and grade inside the app.
-For the v2 i want to variabilize research demand.
+push your research with command line arguments, example: node index.js dentiste paris the research is on https://maps.google.fr

 npm install puppeteer